 How To Choose The Right Egg Poacher?

-Here are a few aspects to keep in mind while planning to purchase an egg poacher.
+Here are a few aspects to keep in mind when purchasing the best egg poacher.

 - Material: Egg poachers are made of either plastic, aluminum, or stainless steel materials.
 Plastic is usually lightweight and heat-resistant, while stainless steel and aluminum constructions are durable and rust-resistant.
 Read the reviews to have a better understanding of their construction.